Harry Wismer: Final years

 Wismer wrote a book, The Public Calls It Sport, which was something of a combination autobiography and explanation of his philosophy of life.
 Sales were not particularly brisk.
 He got involved in the Michigan Speedway project, which, to his great chagrin, was very slow to get under way.
 Wismer's health, far from brisk, broke completely from depression and alcoholism on top of his other problems after a trip overseas.
 In 1967, he sought treatment at the Mayo Clinic for cancer before returning to his hometown of Port Huron, where he underwent more treatments, including the replacement of his cancerous hip.

 Largely given up on, Wismer rallied, and soon fulfilled his desire to return to New York City.
 Once there, he found that he was no longer a celebrity or even much noticed, and of those who did notice, more held him in contempt than liked him.
 His drinking problem returned with a vengeance, and on December 3 he suffered a fall at a restaurant while drunk, falling down a flight of stairs.
 Still weakened from his earlier health problems, he died early the next morning on December 4.
 An autopsy gave a skull fracture as being the immediate cause of death.
 Wismer's brother John, a Port Huron radio station owner, claimed ever afterward Harry had been thrown down the stairs by mobsters, though for what reason wasn't clear.
 Today Wismer is remembered primarily as something of an eccentric rather than as a crucial founder of the AFL and one of the creators of professional football's modern era through shared broadcast revenues.

 Personal life

 Wismer was married twice.
 His first wife, Mary Elizabeth Bryant, was related to the Henry Ford family.
 They divorced in 1959.
 His second marriage in 1962 was to Mary Zwillman, the widow of New Jersey mobster Abner Zwillman.
 Mary Zwillman Wismer was appointed as the Titans' nominal chief executive officer.
 He had two children: Wendy and Henry.

+In the documentary series Full Color Football: The Story of the American Football League, former New York Titans players speculated that Wismer's marriage to Mary Zwillman was partially based on Wismer believing that Mary had a substantial inheritance from Abner that Wismer was then going to use to finance the team.